xen-project/xen/docs/misra/deviations.rst

        If no bits are set, 0 is returned.
      - Tagged as `safe` for ECLAIR.

+   * - R10.1
+     - Applying the unary minus operator to unsigned type(s) has a semantics (wrap around) that is well-defined by the toolchains.
+       For this reason, the operation is safe.
+     - Tagged as `safe` for ECLAIR.

    * - R11.1
      - The conversion from a function pointer to unsigned long or (void \*) does not lose any information, provided that the target type has enough bits